OpenChargingCloud/ChargyDesktopApp/README.md

 ./run.sh
 ```

+**Please be aware**, that Electron comes with its own internal version of Node.js.
+This version is currently still 12.0.0.
+Therefore Chargy will also show "12.0.0" and not the version number of the Node.js installation on your computer, e.g. "12.4.0".
+It is possible to rebuild the internal Node.js version, but we do not recommend this.

 ### Building a Windows Installer

 The Windows version can only be build on a Windows machine and uses [NSIS](https://www.electron.build/configuration/nsis) as an installation framework.